Vietnam.vn - Nền tảng quảng bá Việt Nam

 Auckland City has been training very hard to prepare for the 2025 FIFA Club World Cup - Photo: AFP

-Dream of facing giants
+The dream of facing the giants

 Goalkeeper Conor Tracey still remembers the fateful moment when the whole team gathered at the club's headquarters at 6am to watch the draw for the 2025 FIFA Club World Cup.
 "You never forget a moment like that.
-Every time a name is called: Bayern Munich, Benfica, Boca Juniors...
+Every time a name was called: Bayern Munich, Benfica, Boca Juniors...
 Each team has an incredible history.
 It was a crazy group," Tracey said.

 Auckland City - Ảnh 4.